 An agent that uses its geographic location can be better positioned to serve data from an area; perhaps this is an agent for a local restaurant — the agent’s declared geographic location is very important when a food ordering agent is searching on the behalf of a user.
-Geographic location is very useful when an agent isdi any public bathrooms within 2 miles in the direction I’m travelling”.
+Geographic location is very useful when an agent is searching the network for services within a radius, or direction.
+For example “Find me any public bathrooms within 2 miles in the direction i’m travelling”.

 Economic position allows an agent to be ‘near’ agents with similar or related economic interests, such as its customers or competitors.
 Their geographic location is irrelevant; as they’re linked by economic proximity.
 For example, an agent which represents solar panels will be relevant to agents representing wind power.
 This allows an agent that requires energy to efficiently search for other agents that can fulfil its requirements.

 Agents representing elements in a hotel such as agents for booking/food/customisation could also be linked only by economic location as their geographic location does not need to be anywhere near the establishment, however there can be crossover.

 Finally, agents can exist in network space, where geographic and economic position have no meaning; any digital service such as an agent that can translate voice from one language to another does not need to have a presence in the geographic layer or a specific economic layer.